emmadebarros/JS-Final-Project/README.md

 This project highlighted and improved my knowledge of API's, AJAX calls and the jQuery library 📚.

+## 🚧🛠 Construction 🚧🛠
+Currently trying to find a **free** solution to make my AccuWeather API call over HTTPS, as GitHub Pages doesn't handle HTTP requests.

+Please feel free to contribute if you think you have a solution, thank you!

 ## Usage

 GitHub page available: https://emmadebarros.github.io/JS-Final-Project/ 🔗